Suxrasan/Lesson-6-Intro-to-NumPy/Lesson/intro-to-numpy.md

   ```
 1532 rows of data, 4 columns. `shape` is a *member* or *attribute* of `data`, and is part of any NumPy `ndarray`.
 Printing `data.shape` tells us the size of the array.

-5. We can also check the data type of our data by calling `data.dtype`
+5. We can also check the data type of our data-columns by calling `data.dtype`

   ```python
   >>> data.dtype